Aaron Cheak, PhD

 by SHANNON GRIMES, PhD

-The first volume of the Panopolis Project began as a doctoral dissertation on Zosimus (Syracuse University, 2006).
+The first volume of the Panopolis Series began as a doctoral dissertation on Zosimus (Syracuse University, 2006).
 While some of the core material remains intact, much has been changed and expanded as Grimes’s research has taken new directions over the intervening years.
 This current work, Becoming Gold, has benefitted from a wave of scholarship on Græco-Egyptian alchemy in the past decade, as well as an influx of studies on Roman Egypt from many different disciplines, including socio-economics, politics, religion, art history, and archæology.
 Exploring the Egyptian roots of Zosimus’s life and work, Grimes concludes that ancient temple traditions of statue-making are absolutely critical for understanding Zosimus and the origins of alchemy.

 Scholars have tended to gloss over the Egyptian contexts, largely because the literature is written in the language of Hellenistic nature philosophy, which obscures its Egyptian roots.
 And when Egyptian themes are explicit, they seem closer to the realm of legend—temple columns spontaneously cracking open to reveal alchemical secrets hidden inside, for example, or romanticised descriptions of the priesthood as keepers of secret and powerful knowledge, all of which were common tropes in Græco-Roman literature.
 But in Zosimus’s case, there is ample evidence to realistically conclude that he was indeed an Egyptian priest, and that his work was in line with ancient temple traditions.